 “I did.
 Did you have a good time, Jeremy?”

-“You ask me that question after we just finished spending two long hours studying Advanced Placement United States History?
+Jeremy laughed, then he replied, “You’re asking me that question after we just finished spending two long hours studying Advanced Placement United States History?
 Lyle Welter, I think you had too many Cokes tonight, way too much caffeine.”

 “You are kidding, Jeremy.
 Aren’t you?”
 Mrs. Welter asked.